hmcts/recipe-receiver/README.md

 `kubectl get pods -l app.kubernetes.io/name=recipe-receiver-pr-34-function -n cnp`

+Again, you can get all the pods by omitting the `-l` flag.

 ## Loading a queue with messages

 The script to load messages into a queue is located in the messageGenerator directory, you'll need go installed to run it.
 If go isn't already installed on your machine you can follow the [installation instructions](https://go.dev/doc/install) to get the latest version.